Banner Image Source Original image held by the Harvard-Yenching Library

 General style

-• In matters of English-language style, HJAS generally follows the rules set out in the Chicago Manual of Style Online (17th edition) [hereafter CMS] and the spellings in the current online Merriam-Webster Dictionary.
-However, for East Asian languages and materials, we privilege the following guides over CMS.
-For Japanese, we use the current Monumenta Nipponica style guide.
-For Chinese, we use Endymion Wilkinson, Chinese History: A Manual, 4th ed.
-(Cambridge, MA: Harvard University Asia Center, 2015); see especially pp. xvii–xxiii.
+• In matters of English-language style, HJAS generally follows the rules set out in the Chicago Manual of Style Online (18th edition) [hereafter CMS] and the spellings in the current online Merriam-Webster Unabridged Dictionary.
+However, for East Asian languages and materials, we privilege the following guides over CMS: for Japanese, we use the current Monumenta Nipponica style guide; for Chinese, we use Endymion Wilkinson, Chinese History: A New Manual, Enlarged Sixth Edition (Cambridge, MA: Harvard University Asia Center, 2022); see especially pp. xvii–xxiii.

 • Authors are encouraged to consult the most recent issues of HJAS for models of our current style.